Keeping Seniors Safe from Falls

 Physical and Mental Effects

-The problem with an injury sustained in a fall is that it often doesn’t end with the physical impact.
-A fall can be a frightening and traumatic event that can have lingering mental and emotional repercussions.
-For instance, it may induce greater feelings of anxiety and worry that another fall might occur, shattering self-confidence and feelings of security.
+The problem with an injury sustained in a fall is that it often doesn’t end with a physical impact.
+A fall can be frightening and traumatic, with lingering mental and emotional repercussions.
+For instance, it may induce more significant anxiety and worry that another fall might occur, shattering self-confidence and feelings of security.

 These feelings can discourage seniors from getting the exercise they need to maintain physical health.
-This can have a snowball effect leading to a more sedentary and isolated lifestyle which may end in severely impaired mobility or depression.
+This can snowball, leading to a more sedentary and isolated lifestyle, which may end in severely impaired mobility or depression.
 That is why preventative measures to avoid fall injuries are crucial to avoid negatively impacting the physical and mental health of seniors in a significant way.

 Keeping Seniors Safe

 Establishing safe and healthy practices and safety measures around the home can help prevent seniors from sustaining slip and fall injuries.
-Being aware of the risk factors to detect vulnerabilities is a good way to implement an effective prevention plan.
+Knowing the risk factors to detect vulnerabilities is an excellent way to implement an effective prevention plan.

 • Medications